midethegreat/somnia/README.md

-# Somnia
+# Somniai

 A prediction markets app built on Somnia Data Streams.
 Place bets on market outcomes, check your history, and everything is stored on the blockchain transparently.

-## What's Somnia?
+## What's Somniai?

-Somnia is a betting platform where you can predict market movements and earn returns.
+Somniai is a betting platform where you can predict market movements and earn returns.
 Instead of a company holding all your bet data, it's stored on **Somnia Data Streams** - so you own everything.

 You connect your wallet (MetaMask, Coinbase Wallet, Trust Wallet, or WalletConnect), place bets, and all the data lives on-chain permanently.
 No middleman, no shady databases.